Abbey Melk

 Description

-Eventful history and vibrant present: Since its foundation in 1089, the baroque Abbey Melk has been inhabited and managed by Benedictine monks.
+An eventful history and a vibrant present: the baroque Melk Abbey has been inhabited and managed by Benedictine monks since it was founded in 1089.
 Today it is known worldwide as a spiritual meeting place - with plenty of space for art, culture, nature and science.
-Thanks to an active secondary school and numerous mediation activities and events throughout the year, a constant breeze of fresh air is blowing through the historic premises.
+Thanks to the active Abbey Grammar School and numerous educational activities and events throughout the year, the historic premises are constantly filled with fresh air.

-A wide range of guided tours is available for visitors from all over the world - with a variety of themes.
-Guided and individual tours include the Marble Hall, Imperial Hall and the Abbey Library and Museum.
-The balcony - the connecting balcony between the marble hall and the library - offers a magnificent view of the Danube valley.
+A wide range of guided tours are aimed at visitors from all over the world - with various thematic focuses.
+Guided and individual tours include the Marble Hall, Imperial Corridor, Abbey Library and Abbey Museum.
+The Altane - the connecting balcony between the Marble Hall and the library - offers a magnificent view of the Danube Valley.

-The collegiate church, which can also be visited without a guided tour, is considered a masterpiece of the High Baroque period.
+The collegiate church, which can also be visited without a guided tour, is considered a masterpiece of high baroque architecture.
 Precious frescoes and paintings as well as the magnificent high altar invite you to linger.

-Relaxation & enjoyment - in the paradise that is Stift Melk’s park
+Relaxation & enjoyment - in the paradisiacal park of Melk Abbey

-In the open air, the abbey park invites you to look around, marvel and relax.
-The revitalised garden is characterised by baroque currents and the model of the English landscape garden.
-The baroque pavilion contains frescos by the Bohemian painter Johann Wenzel Bergl.
+Under the open sky, the Abbey Park invites you to look, marvel and relax.
+The revitalized gardens are characterized by baroque currents and the model of the English landscape garden.
+Frescoes by the Bohemian painter Johann Wenzel Bergl can be seen in the baroque pavilion.

-Modern garden accents await with the meditative Benediktusweg and the "Speaking Stones", which tell the story of creation with children's voices.
-Finally, the slightly hidden, but lovingly planted garden of paradise can be discovered.
-The getaway experience in Stift Melk is rounded off with a restaurant, café and souvenir shop.
+Modern garden accents await with the meditative Benedictine path and the "Talking Stones", which tell the story of creation with children's voices.
+Finally, the lovingly planted paradise garden is a little hidden away.